-As much as anything Cassie’s Challenges are navigational challenges so runners are expected to be able to use map and compass as necessary and not to be relying on any form of electronic instrumentation.
+As much as anything Cassie’s Challenges are navigational challenges so runners are to use map and compass as necessary and must not use any form of electronic navigation instrumentation.

 Downloading and using other runners GPX file(s) is not permitted.
 Anyone found to have done so will have a DNF recorded on their attempt.